pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1037 Events

+Well today I learn about RabbitMQ, this message broker have some similar characteristics with Kafka but in some ways is different, I practice with RabbitMQ, Python and Kotlin.
+Tomorrow I need to finish my learn project.

 ##### Day 1036 Python, SFTP, and read work docs

 This day I was playing with python and the SFTP protocol, I created two SFTP server with Docker, and pass files